lavafroth/lavafroth.github.io/content/post/algebraic-python-enums.md

     return cls
 ```

+The inheritance means all methods of the outer class are available on the nested
+classes _and_ any object of a nested class `isinstance` of the outer class.

 That's all there is to the magic!
 Now we can simply add this decorator above the previous class declaration
 and the variants like `Glass.Empty` and `Glass.Full` would be of the type `Glass`.